Fefer-Ivan/breakout/README.md

 Red pickup spawns new white ball.

 When all bricks are destroyed, game is restarted, but player keeps his score and lifes.

+- The Engine

+The game engine is written on C++17 without using any external libraries.
+The application is written using Qt library, but it is completly isolated from the engine with interfaces.

+Code files from basic to more complex:

+* seconds.h - Seconds - std::chrono::duration template specialization, used across the engine.

+* timer.h - Timer class for measuring time between updates.

+* vector2.h - Vector class representing 2d vector or point.

+* canvas.h - Canvas interface for rendering game objects

+* input_manager.h - InputManager interface for getting input from user.

+* game_object.h - interface for a basic game object.
+Has update(Seconds time_delta), draw(), on_death() and kill() virtual methods.

+* box_collider.h - BoxCollider class, derived from GameObject, responsable for detecting collisions.
+Has on_collision() virtual method.

+* game_objects/ directory - contains various game objects: ball, player pad, bricks, pickups.
+One relativly special game object is GameManager which stores player lifes and score.

+* game_engine.h - THE game engine class.
+Responsable for the game main loop/ While the game is not stopped.
+1. Call all update functions
+2. Check for collisions and call on_collision.
+3. Remove killed game objects.

+* game_runner.h - Class that initializes game objects, forming the only level of the game, and starts the engine.

+* app/ directory contains Qt application with the game.
+It has QCanvas - implementation of Canvas interface and QInputManager - implementation of InputManager interface.